lukechampine/mkvsynth/delbrot/plugins.md

 }
 ```

-The `RETURN*(arg)` macros place allocate a `Value *v`, give it the proper type and supplied value, and call `return v`.
+The `RETURN*(arg)` macros create a `Value v`, give it the proper type and value, and call `return v`.
 Again, this can be written by hand if you so choose.
 We're done!

 ## compiling and loading plugins ##